Ascension Cathedral, Veliko Tarnovo: Location and architecture

 The Patriarchal Cathedral of the Holy Ascension of God is located on top of the Tsarevets hill, overlooking the modern city of Veliko Tarnovo.
-The church was part of a group of buildings which constituted the seat of the Bulgarian Patriarchate and acted as the city and the country's main cathedral.
+The church was part of a group of buildings that constituted the seat of the Bulgarian Patriarchate and acted as the city and the country's main cathedral.
 The patriarchate on Tsarevets was a fortress of its own, with two defensive towers and an entrance on its west wall.
 The Patriarchal Cathedral stood in the middle of its courtyard.

 The Patriarchal Cathedral features a triple apse, the central part of which matches the apse of the original basilica on the site.
 The three-naved church follows the traditional Byzantine cross-in-square design.
 Built out of crushed stones and mortar with limited brickwork, it measures 26 × 12 m.
-The cathedral includes two narthices, a bell tower and two other premises attached to the south church wall.
+The cathedral includes two narthices, a bell tower, and two other premises attached to the south church wall.
 The presence of a bell tower is considered to be a rarity in Balkan church architecture.
 Six columns support the interior and distinguish the altar from the cella (naos).
 It is unclear whether the church housed a synthronon (stone benches for the clergy) in the apse, as there are doubts that its remains may actually be part of the older basilica.

 The church featured ample exterior and interior decoration.
-While the facades were decorated with arches and ceramic tiles, the interior floor mosaics were made of white, yellow and pink marble as well as semi-precious gemstones like sapphire and porphyry.
+While the facades were decorated with arches and ceramic tiles, the interior floor mosaics were made of white, yellow, and pink marble as well as semi-precious gemstones like sapphire and porphyry.
 The interior walls were covered with frescoes and mosaics.
 However, none of the interior decoration has survived.
 During the church's 20th-century reconstruction, its interior was repainted by artist Teofan Sokerov, who depicted important moments of medieval Bulgarian history in a modernist style.
 Due to these murals, the church has never been reconsecrated and remains inactive.
 The facade of the cathedral also includes a stone with a donor's inscription of a Bulgarian ruler, which ended up as part of the building material.

-There are a total of four burial grounds in and around the church, two of which are burials for priests.
+There are a total of four burial grounds in and around the church, two of which are for priests.
 One of the burial grounds is inside the exonarthex, where overarched tombs were built in the 14th century.
 Besides Michael the Warrior's relics, the cathedral also housed the remains of Bulgarian patriarchs Joachim I, Macarius and Joachim III.